Pan-American Highway: Mexico

 From Mexico City to the border with Guatemala, the highway follows Mexican Federal Highway 190.
 In the inaugural Carrera Panamericana road race, organized by the Mexican government, the terminus of this southern route was said to be at Ciudad Cuauhtémoc, Chiapas, at the Guatemalan border.

 Specifically, as the Pan-American Highway continues south of Mexico City, it runs through the city of Cuernavaca about 30 mi south of the Mexican capital.
 Here, the Pan-American Highway heads east along Federal Highway 190 through the state of Puebla; for about 32 km, it is a limited-access divided highway.
 The route then reverts to an undivided highway and enters the state of Oaxaca.
 From Huajuapan de León to the Oaxaca state capital of Oaxaca is about 140 km.

 From the city of Oaxaca, the Highway continues southeast as Mexico Highway 190 for about 230 km to the village of Juchitán de Zaragoza.
 The Pan-American Highway is now in southern Mexico, which is a combination of small mountains, hills, and jungles.
 It is another 90 km to the border with the state of Chiapas where the Highway crosses the Continental Divide.
-From the Oaxaca-Chiapas state border, it is 160 km to the Chiapas state capital of Tuxtla Gutiérrez.
-The Highway then crosses the Mexico-Guatemala border at Ciudad Cuauhtémoc.
+From the Oaxaca–Chiapas state border, it is 160 km to the Chiapas state capital of Tuxtla Gutiérrez.
+The Highway then crosses the Mexico–Guatemala border at Ciudad Cuauhtémoc.

 Central America

 Pan-American Highway in Chimaltenango (Guatemala), 2015.

 The Pan-American (or Inter-American) highway passes through the Central American countries with the highway designation of CA-1 (Central American Highway 1).
 Belize was supposedly included in the route at one time, after it switched to driving on the right.
-Prior to independence, as British Honduras, it was the only Central American country to drive on the left side of the road.
+Before independence, as British Honduras, it was the only Central American country to drive on the left side of the road.

 Guatemala

 Upon crossing into Guatemala, Mexico Highway 190 becomes Central America Highway 1 and continues for about 80 km from the border village of La Mesilla to the city of Huehuetenango near the Maya ruins of Zaculeu.
-The Pan-American Highway crosses the Continental Divide again, and into the Sierra de los Cuchumatanes mountains.
+The Pan-American Highway crosses the Continental Divide again and into the Sierra de los Cuchumatanes mountains.

 From Huehuetenango to Chimaltenango is roughly 160 km with Mayan ruins at Iximché, just north of Tecpán Guatemala.
 From Chimaltenango, it is about 35 to 40 km to Guatemala City, as a divided highway.

 From Guatemala City to Cuilapa it is only partially a divided highway for 50 km and another 55 km to Jutiapa.
 The highway continues as CA Highway 1 and approaches the border with El Salvador.
 It is 50 km to the border crossing at San Cristobal Frontera.

-In Guatemala, the Pan-American highway passes through 10 departments, including The Department Of Guatemala, where it passes through Guatemala City.
+In Guatemala, the Pan-American highway passes through 10 departments, including The Department of Guatemala, where it passes through Guatemala City.